ddrcode/querylang/README.md

 GET GOOGL.max FOR LAST 3 days STEP 2 hours
 ```

-The number of resulted rows is equal `last 72 hours / 2 hours step = 36`.
+The number of resulted rows is equal to `last 72 hours / 2 hours step = 36`.
-If there is no data for given interval the value is 0.
+The asumption is that If there is no data for given interval the value is 0.

 Multiple assets can be fetched, each will result in a separate column: